Fact Sheet for Healthcare Professionals

 - The Centers for Disease Control and Prevention (CDC) clearly states that the single best way to reduce influenza transmission in healthcare settings is through increased influenza vaccination.

 - The CDC recommends that all healthcare professionals (HCPs) receive an annual influenza vaccination to prevent transmission to patients.

 - Vaccination of HCPs should begin as soon as influenza vaccine becomes available and should continue throughout the entire influenza season.
 The influenza season usually peaks in February, so getting immunized as soon as vaccine is available in your community or throughout the fall and winter is beneficial.

-Outbreaks have been documented in high-risk patient care areas, including organ transplant units, long term care facilities, and neonatal intensive care units.
+- Outbreaks have been documented in high-risk patient care areas, including organ transplant units, long term care facilities, and neonatal intensive care unit.